 Additionally, THE ICONIC requires any animal materials used in our Own Brand styles or partner brands’ styles to strictly be a by-product of the food industry.
 THE ICONIC does not purchase, nor sell items that use real animal fur of any kind including exotic skins or hair from the angora rabbit and prohibits processes including: unnatural abortions, live skinning, live plucking, mulesing, confinement of animals in veal or sow crates and animal testing on cosmetics, except where required by law.

-Identifying and mitigating the risks of modern slavery in our operations is fundamental to our business.
-THE ICONIC rejects any form of modern slavery or exploitation where a person cannot refuse, or leave, work because of threats, violence, coercion, abuse of power or deception.
-This crime and exercise of power or ownership over another in modern economic circumstances occurs in every region of the world.
-The 2023 Global Slavery Index estimated that in 2021 over 50 million people globally were living in modern slavery globally with an estimated 29.3 million in the Asia Pacific region alone.
-It also estimates that on any given day, there were 41,000 individuals living in situations of modern slavery in Australia.
+This abuse of power and control in modern economic circumstances occurs in every region of the world.
+The 2023 Global Slavery Index estimated that more than 50 million people globally were living in modern slavery in 2021, including an estimated 29.3 million people in the Asia Pacific region alone.
+It also estimated that, on any given day, there were 41,000 individuals in Australia living in situations of modern slavery.

 Our dedicated annual enterprise modern slavery risk assessments and action plans, which we report on annually, help maintain our zero tolerance approach to any form of modern slavery, including forced, bonded or child labour.

-Read our 2021 Modern Slavery Statement
+Read our 2024 Modern Slavery Statement

 We expect all employees, suppliers and stakeholders to actively support the work involved to eradicate modern slavery and, where relevant, ensure they meet their modern slavery reporting requirements.
 Since 2019, THE ICONIC has had in place a continuous and rigorous end-to-end process of managing modern slavery risks in the context of our business, including the performing of enterprise-wide risk assessments of our business operations and supply chain.
 This analysis of the intersections between known risks, current controls, and opportunities identified, ensures that THE ICONIC is operating to effectively combat any risk of modern slavery and other human rights abuses in our business operations and supply chain.